Project Estimation: Our Approach

 One of the key elements to completing a project on time and within budget is a proper website estimate.
 The estimate helps us to get an eagle-eye view of the development of the website.
 What the client requires in the site, how to make that happen, and the timeframe involved.
 Poor analysis can mean missed deadlines and unexpected challenges, not to mention an uncomfortable level of stress for both the client and team.

 That being considered, a good estimation is challenging.
-It could be difficult to predict everything that you’ll run into during development.
+It could be challenging to predict everything that you’ll run into during development.
 However, if you have the right knowledge, you can simplify things and come to a more accurate result, saving time, energy and inconsistency.

 A good estimate requires effective communication between client and team, a clear outline of the job, and enough experience to understand what it will take, both regarding work and time.
 The job has to be broken down into components so we can make a clear action plan and set up a reasonable schedule.
 Here’s a look at how we go about estimating a project and a few tips to ensure the process goes smoothly.